The Parliamentary Network

 Tuesday 11 April

-By invitation only for MPs 40 and under.
-The fourth annual Global Young MP Initiative meeting will focus on the World Bank Environmental and Social Framework (ESF), which supports green, resilient and inclusive development through a rigorous set of standards that strengthen protections for people and the environment, making important advances in areas such as labour, inclusion and non-discrimination, gender, climate change, biodiversity, transparency, accountability, community health and safety, and stakeholder engagement.
+Open to all registered MPs age 40 and under – WB HQ MC 13-301 The fourth annual Global Young MP Initiative meeting will focus on the World Bank Environmental and Social Framework (ESF), which supports green, resilient and inclusive development through a rigorous set of standards that strengthen protections for people and the environment, making important advances in areas such as labour, inclusion and non-discrimination, gender, climate change, biodiversity, transparency, accountability, community health and safety, and stakeholder engagement.
 Legislators 40 and under are important stakeholders to engage on the ESF as their generations will see the long-term consequences of decisions made today.
 Participating MPs will be encouraged to bring examples of ideas and best practices in environmental and social policies to the meeting for an interactive and productive session.
 The Global Young MP Initiative convenes legislators aged 40 and under from around the world to learn about the most pressing development challenges and to share strategies for overcoming them.
 Young parliamentarians are uniquely positioned to lend a youth perspective and voice to the many intractable issues impacting their generation, invigorating policy discussions, and implementing pioneering solutions.
 Through conversations with World Bank management, practical exercises with their global peers, and access to a diverse array of development knowledge, the initiative represents a unique opportunity for networking, collaboration, and progress.

 Contacts